 You can potentially prove negligence if there was a defective or hazardous condition on the property and you suffered an accident and injuries as a result of this condition.
-However, you will need to also prove the following elements with your claim:
+However, you will need to prove the following elements with your claim:

 - The property owner owed you a duty of care

-- They breached the duty of care
+- They breached their duty

 - The breach caused your accident and injuries